oracle-cne/ocne/doc/end-to-end/ock.md

 # Custom Oracle Container Host for Kubernetes Installations

-If the standard Oracle Continer Host for Kubernetes (OCK) images do not fit the requirements, it is possible to create customized media using [ock-forge](https://github.com/oracle-cne/ock-forge).
+If the standard Oracle Container Host for Kubernetes (OCK) images do not fit the requirements, it is possible to create customized media using [ock-forge](https://github.com/oracle-cne/ock-forge).
 The output of this tool can be fed into other components of the Oracle Cloud Native Environment and